Trump's historic moment arrives

 In what is always a poignant moment, the former president and his family will then head to Andrews Air Force base for a farewell ceremony before taking one last flight on the presidential jet.
 The Obamas are heading to Palm Springs, California, for a vacation.

 Trump will attend a joint congressional inaugural luncheon in the Capitol before heading back to the White House for the inaugural parade.
-In the evening, Trump and the new first lady, Melania Trump, will attend two inaugural balls, part of the stripped down inaugural festivities that aides say are meant to stress that the new president is eager to get to work.
+In the evening, Trump and the new first lady will attend two inaugural balls, part of the stripped down inaugural festivities that aides say are meant to stress that the new president is eager to get to work.

 Ripping up political norms